phetsims/qa/doc/qa-book.md

 3. Open the testing matrix.
 4. Choose a device and browser combination that hasn’t been tested.
 Add your initials to indicate that you are testing that platform.
 5. Perform the below tests and fill out the testing matrix.
+6. When you find an issue, see if it was in a previously published version (if it exsists)

 #### Full Screen Test